The answers to many frequently asked questions are below.

-Naturopathic doctors (NDs) are fully licensed primary care providers (PCPs) in the state of Oregon.
+Naturopathic doctors (NDs) are fully licensed physicians in the state of Oregon.
 Much of what they do is quite similar to the practices of conventional MDs: they can order and interpret blood tests and diagnostic imaging, prescribe pharmaceutical medications, and diagnose and treat disease.

 In additional to all that MDs can do, NDs are extensively trained in holistic medicine, allowing them to safely recommend herbal therapies, dietary supplements, and nutrients in combination with (or instead of) conventional medicines.

-In other words: NDs do all the same things as MD primary care providers, plus they have a mastery in natural medicine and a holistic philosophy.
+In other words: NDs do all the same things as MD general providers, plus they have a mastery in natural medicine and a holistic philosophy.
 Seeing an ND is like seeing two doctors rolled into one.

-We are are here to offer you a gentle, comprehensive, and empowering road to health, whether you’re looking for a primary care doctor or another practitioner to round out the care you’re receiving elsewhere.
+We are are here to offer you a gentle, comprehensive, and empowering road to health.

 A nice overview of naturopathic medicine and primary care can be accessed here.